swapnilalaspure1/Consumer-Goods-Analytics/README.md

 ### About AtliQ Hardwares
 AtliQ Hardwares is a prominent hardware company with a worldwide presence, specializing in:

-Personal Computers (PCs)
+Personal Computers (PCs),
-Printers
+Printers,
-Computer mice
+Computer mice,
 Other computer accessories

 ### Project Goals